-We have to make decisions within a limited amount of time, not only on the board but also during the preparation, the opening choice, and the most unpleasant strategy for the opponent.
+We have to make decisions within a limited amount of time.
+Not only do we do this on the board, but also during the preparation as well as the opening choice.
+And, we should not forget the most unpleasant strategy for the opponent.
 In this mixture of elements, it is not difficult to realize that sometimes we lose our path when we are at a competition.

 And sometimes it’s simply bad luck.
 It may sound a bit weird to mention luck as an element in chess but sometimes there are no explanations for poor performance, sometimes your mind is just not there and you are unable to give your best.